metabrainz/picard-docs/functions/func_mul.rst

 **Description:**

 Multiplies x by y.
-Can be used with an arbitrary number of arguments (i.e.
+Can be used with an arbitrary number of arguments (i.e.:
 ``$mul(x,y,z)`` = (x \* y) \* z).
-If an argument is empty or not an integer, the function will return "".
+If an argument is empty or not an integer, the function will return an empty string.

 **Example:**